stonepros/stone/doc/radosgw/barbican.rst

 Create a Keystone user
 ======================

-Create a new user that will be used by the Ceph Object Gateway to retrieve keys.
+Create a new user that will be used by the Stone Object Gateway to retrieve keys.

 For example::